Tuesday, June 04, 2024

 Reward software developers that reduce the size of a bootable image that installs the software and passes the test suite.

 This might be called Software Development As Reinforcement Learning (henceforth SDARL), but don't get hung up on replacing human programmers with LLMs or some such.
 It works regardless of the form(s) of intelligence acting as "developers".
-To be clear, there is a connection to the the foundation of artificial intelligence in Algorithmic Information Theory.
+To be clear, there is a connection to the foundation of artificial intelligence in Algorithmic Information Theory.
 The metric for the benchmark is called the Algorithmic Information Criterion for model selection (henceforth AIC).
 AIC is the most principled information criterion for model selection.
 AIC formalizes Ockham's Razor.

 Before we go further into this revolutionary idea, let's ground it in an exemplar: